 Signatures of approval verify that the information provided on a proposal is factually accurate and that all possible curricular impacts both within and outside of the originating department have been considered.
 Faculty proposers, department chairs, and college curriculum committees must ensure that proposals are prepared according to guidelines and are complete prior to submission.

-In planning for the first offering of 1) a newly proposed course or academic program, or 2) the implementation of changes to an existing course or academic program, please be aware that the review and approval of a proposal is a multi-step process that can take several months (sometimes longer) and is not complete until the course/course change is officially listed in e-Campus or, with regard to program proposals, until notification has been received from the Council on Postsecondary Education Rhode Island.
+In planning for the first offering of 1) a newly proposed course or academic program, or 2) the implementation of changes to an existing course or academic program, please be aware that the review and approval of a proposal is a multi-step process that can take several months (sometimes longer) and is not complete until the course/course change is officially listed in e-Campus or, with regard to programs, until notification has been received from the Rhode Island Office of the Postsecondary Commissioner.

 It is advisable to think “a year ahead.”
 The length of time for full approval of program proposals often depends on the complexity of the proposal.
-A course proposal that is intended to be effective in a fall semester should be submitted the prior fall.
+Generally, a course proposal that is intended to be effective in a fall semester should be submitted the prior fall.
+There may not be sufficient time for proposals submitted in the spring to be fully approved before the end of the academic year.

-- Fully approved course changes will be made in e-Campus for the subsequent semester up to, but not after, the start of pre-registration for that semester.
+- Fully approved course changes will be made in e-Campus for the subsequent semester up to, but not after, the start of pre-registration for that semester (on or about mid-semester).
 Pre-registration for the Spring semester starts in mid-October; pre-registration for the Fall semester starts in early March.
 Contact the Senior Associate Director of Enrollment Services for exact dates.

 - Fully approved course changes to Learning Community courses for the subsequent academic year will be made in e-Campus only up to the second week of February.